Skip to content

 Next up: Montana’s fossil treasures!

-From Albertosaurus to Tarbosaurus, these apex predators carried a legacy of lethal design, a blueprint written in bone.
+These apex predators carried a legacy of lethal design, a blueprint written in bone.
 Today, their fossils still speak of battles fought, prey claimed, and mysteries yet to surface.
+And those mysteries?
+They are waiting to be discovered beneath the rock.

 As The Palaeo Minute evolves into a subscriber-exclusive journey, I want to thank every reader who has walked beside me through fossil beds and forgotten worlds.
 The support, curiosity, and shared wonder have meant the world.